Are Lab-Grown Diamonds Better for the Environment? Find Out

 These diamonds are produced using two primary methods: High Pressure High Temperature (HPHT) and Chemical Vapor Deposition (CVD).

 Both processes result in diamonds that are physically, chemically, and optically identical to mined diamonds.
-For a stunning selection, check out the lab-grown diamonds collection.
+For a selection, check out the lab-grown diamonds collection.

 Absolutely.